Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Loose Gas Cap

-One of the most common causes of a check engine light illuminating on your dashboard is a loose gas cap.
+One of the most of a check engine light illuminating on your dashboard is a loose gas cap.
 Believe it or not, something as simple as not tightening your gas cap after refueling can trigger this warning.
 When the gas cap is loose, it can cause fuel vapors to escape from the fuel tank, leading to a drop in fuel efficiency and potentially harmful emissions.
 To avoid this issue, always make sure to securely tighten your gas cap after filling up your tank.

 Faulty Oxygen Sensor